jonfpersson/Code-Crust/docs/_posts/2023-05-11-Magic Mirror.markdown

 At first glance, it might seem like a lot is happening but in reality, it's pretty simple.
 There mainly two important settings to be considered, `address` and `gain`.
 I randomly tried setting the gain to `MEDIUM` and to my surprise it worked pretty well.

 The gain on a TSL2591 is a feature that controls the sensitivity of the sensor to the incoming light.
 Specifically, it amplifies the signal that is detected by the photodiodes in the sensor.
-Therefore it's important to choose a fitting gain to not over- or under expose the sensor.
+Therefore it's important to choose a fitting gain to not over- or under-expose the sensor.

 The `address` field is set to `0x29` since that is the hardware address.
 It is important for it to not have the same address as any other device since all I2C devices communicate through a shared physical medium.